Top Benefits of Mustard Oil: Health, Hair, Skin & Ayurvedic Uses

 Cardiovascular Support

 Cold-pressed mustard oil is rich in monounsaturated fatty acids (MUFA) and polyunsaturated fatty acids (PUFA), including omega-3 fatty acids.
-These healthy fats help reduce bad cholesterol (LDL) levels, thus supporting cardiovascular health and reducing the risk of heart disease.
-A study in Frontiers in Nutrition (2022) concluded that regular consumption of mustard oil in moderation may support heart function and reduce inflammation (DOI).
+These healthy fats help reduce bad cholesterol (LDL) levels, thus supporting cardiovascular health and reducing the risk of heart disease when used in moderation as part of a balanced diet.
+Choosing the right type, as explained in types of mustard oil and their differences, can further help reduce the risk of heart disease.

 Anti-Inflammatory & Antimicrobial Properties